-Improvements in mood and sleep are common early experiences, together with increase in self-confidence and well-being, often within two weeks of treatment.
+Improvements in mood and sleep are common early experiences, together with increase in self-confidence and well-being, often within two weeks of starting the treatment programme.

 Gradually a greater repertoire of clothes will be possible - women may with delight abandon trousers in favour of skirts and dresses, reporting a refreshing "spring in my step" having returned.
 General social restrictions common with skin problems melt away: for example, swimming may be one of the first welcome new activities to become possible.
 From the most intimate to the most public level, positive effects are quickly achieved, reinforcing the behavioural changes that have been introduced.